 + the sum of Queue Times (time between processes)

 and you can optionally choose whether to include or exclude Pre and Post-production processes from your lead time analysis.
 Learn more

 The Lead Time Unit of Measure Converter

-allows you to click a button at any time to switch between:
+allows you to click the 'Change Lead Time UOM' button at any time to switch between:

 Process Lead Time

 Unless you override it, Process Lead Time is calculated as